 All majors are required to take "Theory for English Majors" (ENGL 3045) or "Theories of Comparative Literature" (COLI 3000).
 These courses introduce the English major to debates in literary and critical theory.
 The goal of these courses is to reflect on reading strategies, textual practices and language itself.
 Students will engage with a range of critical, theoretical and social issues shaping the field of literary studies today.

-From the nine remaining elective courses, at least three must be designated in a historical period before 1800.
+At least two courses must be designated in a historical period before 1800.
 While the English curriculum grants students considerable freedom to pursue their individual interests, the department urges majors to consult regularly with their advisers in selecting their electives, in order to ensure historical diversity in their course of study.

 Creative Writing Courses